-If you're in the middle of a disease seat, the quickest way is to call a flight attendant over and ask to sit in another part of the cabin.
+If you're in the middle of a disease row of seats, the quickest way is to call a flight attendant over and ask to sit in another part of the cabin.
 If it isn't a full flight, you may get your wish and travel the rest of the way in relatively healthy comfort.